How to Monitor Traffic on the Network

 Note that wireless monitoring tools can be extremely dependent on chipset.
 Make sure that your planned software and WLAN card will get along!

-The Trifinite Group has information on wireless security, including RFIDiot and other RFID security tools and information at trifinite.org.
+The Trifinite Group has information on wireless security, including RFIDiot and other RFID security tools and information.

-Also see the COMSEC section of another page of mine for details on how GSM encryption can be broken.
+Also see my COMSEC page for details on how mobile phone encryption can be broken.
 Really.
 It can.
-GSM salesmen don't want you to know this, but it's true.
+Mobile phone salesmen don't want you to know this, but it's true.

 Free wireless sniffers for Linux and BSD